nikhilshinde0909/LncRAnalyzer/README.md

 bpipe run -n ${threads} ~/Path_to_LncRAnalyzer/Main.groovy data/data.txt
 ```

-Note: If the pipeline reports a "core-dumped" error then replace your existing hmmer installation with hmmer=3.1b1 using the script in the utils directory as follws
+Note: If the pipeline reports a "core-dumped" error for PfamScan then replace your existing hmmer installation with hmmer=3.1b1 using the script in the utils directory as follws
 ```
 bash install_hmmer3.1.sh
 ```